pantrypoints/sp/content/en/superphysics/principles/chapter-01/section-02c.md

 Natural Philosophy 1.5 | Erasistratus, Ptolemy, Descartes Natural Philosophy 2.0 | Superphysics 1.0
 Natural Philosophy 3.0 | Superphysics 2.0
+Natural Philosophy 4.0 | Humans become non physical and so knowledge wouldn't need to be assembled into science anymore

 In this way, other people can make their own version of Natural Philosophy 2.0 that might not agree with the core principles of Superphysics.